colorlessred/story-mapper/docs/notes.md

 # TODO

-- set the name of the note by using the Version position: journey.step.version.noteInVersion
+- 🟨 build full application that produces the "visual matrix" with the boxes
+- add story points to Notes and roll up the sums
-    - needs to add the `noteInVersion` to the Note
+    - might need to have children with links to the their parents (Note -> Step -> Journey)